-MAKING YOUR BEDROOM A SANCTUARY AND WHY IT MATTERS
+HOW TO DECLUTTER YOUR BEDROOM AND WHY IT MATTERS

-Your bedroom is usually the last thing you see at night and the first thing you see in the morning.
-Make your bedroom your own special space where you can feel relaxed at night and rejuvenated in the morning.
-Here are some tips on how to create a calm bedroom, making your bedroom a sanctuary and why it matters.
+Your bedroom is an important room in the home but it’s also a common dumping ground for clutter.
+Make your bedroom your own special space where you can feel relaxed at night for better sleep and rejuvenated in the morning ready for your day!
+Here are some tips on how to declutter your bedroom and why it matters.

 YOUR BEDROOM AS A SANCTUARY